ScanMountGoat/Smush-Material-Research/Material Parameters.md

 ### Textures
 *Note that multiple params use col maps.
-This is mosty likely due to separate UV channels and other factors.*
+This is mosty likely due to separate UV channels and texture blending.*

 | Param ID | Description |
 | --- | --- |